-We really are in a space kind of mood since our solar system play dough activity and toilet paper roll space shuttles that making a rocket seemed like a necessary thing to do :).
 We used a recycled soda bottle that I had leftover from making our recycled soda bottle flowers and added in some more recycled parts to make a rocket craft that is out of this world!
-I love how the added recycled parts give it a fancy look and they are more sturdy then cardboard rockets.
+I love how the added recycled parts give it a fancy look and they are more sturdy than cardboard rockets so if your kids want to give them a toss, they should survive the journey.

 Recycled Soda Bottle Space Rocket